Force over Distance: Chapter 14

 Did it?

-Young propped his splinted hand against his shoulder and considered the question.
+Young propped his splinted hand against his shoulder and gave the question a fair shake.

-The first thing that came to mind, of course, was the neural interface chair.
+The first thing that came to mind was the neural interface chair.
 Rush’d wanted to use it, but had been hesitant to risk himself, an attitude that’d pissed Young off to no end and led to several arguments, the most intense being the one after Dr. Franklin had been injured.

 I'm not stopping you Rush.
 Go.
 Sit.
 Be my guest.